dsyer/spring-boot-memory-blog/README.md

-It has sometimes been suggested that Spring and Spring Boot are "heavyweight", perhaps just because they potentially punch above their weight, providing a lot of features for not very much user code.
+It has sometimes been suggested that Spring and Spring Boot are "heavyweight", perhaps just because they allow apps to punch above their weight, providing a lot of features for not very much user code.
 In this article we concentrate on memory usage and ask if we can quantify the effect of using Spring?
-Specifically we would like to know more about the real overhead of using Spring and Spring Boot compared to other JVM applications.
+Specifically we would like to know more about the real overhead of using Spring compared to other JVM applications.
 We start by creating a basic application with Spring Boot, and look at a few different ways to measure it when it is running.
 Then we look at some comparison points: plain Java apps, apps that use Spring but not Spring Boot, an app that uses Spring Boot but no autoconfiguration, and some Ratpack sample apps.